Ronny Cox: Acting career

-As an actor, Cox made his debut in the 1972 film Deliverance.
+Cox made his debut in the 1972 film Deliverance.
 In one scene, he plays the instrumental "Dueling Banjos" on his guitar with a banjo-playing mountain boy, played by child actor Billy Redden.
 He was hired for the role because he could play the guitar.
 Cox published his autobiography in 2012, recounting his experiences making the film.

-In 1974–1975, Cox starred in the short-lived family-oriented series entitled Apple's Way, created by Earl Hamner, creator of The Waltons.
+In 1974, Cox starred in the short-lived family-oriented series entitled Apple's Way, created by Earl Hamner, creator of The Waltons.
 He also appeared as Mr. Webb in a television production of Our Town.
 In 1977, he appeared in the episode "Devil Pack" from the series Quinn Martin's Tales of the Unexpected.
 In 1984, 12 years after Deliverance, Cox again played a member of a small group of men who are lost, this time in the Nevada desert, and being chased by bloodthirsty locals in the low-budget film Courage.
 One of Cox's roles was that of Dr. John Gideon during the final season of the television medical drama St. Elsewhere.
 His character was mooned by Dr. Donald Westphall (Ed Flanders) at the end of the third episode of season six.
 Cox's first role in a big-budget film came in 1984 as Lt.
 Andrew Bogomil in Beverly Hills Cop, and he returned to the role in Beverly Hills Cop II in 1987.
-That same year, Cox appeared in the Paul Verhoeven film RoboCop as corporate arch-villain Dick Jones.
+That same year, Cox appeared in the Paul Verhoeven film RoboCop as corporate arch-villain Richard "Dick" Jones.
 In 1986, Cox played the mayor in season 3, episodes 1 and 2, "Death Stalks the Big Top", of the TV series Murder, She Wrote.